vesavlad/datatools-ui/docs/user/managing-users.md

 - **Project-level administrator**: holds full access to a single project, including all project-level permissions.
 Is not able to create new projects or administer users.

 ### Non-admin users
 For non-administrative users, permissions may be assigned on an individual basis by choosing `Custom`.
 A non-administrative user's permissions can also be set to only apply to particular feeds within a project.
-By default, all users with project access have read-only permissions for all project feeds.
+By default, all users with project access have read-only access for all project feeds.

 #### User permissions examples
 1. A user may need edit privileges to only one feed source.
 In this case, the `Edit GTFS feeds` and the specific feed (e.g., Agency X) would be checked.